 - Select one statement piece and downplay the rest of your jewelry.

-When you're going to a friend's party or going out on a Friday night, almost anything goes.
+When you're going to a friend's party or hanging out with pals on a Friday night, almost anything goes.
 If you enjoy clanging bangles and blinding bling, this is the time to wear it.
-Don't forget, though, that too much jewelry will steal the attention away from you, and the accessories will overshadow your sparkling personality.
+Don't forget, though, that too much jewelry will steal the attention away from you, and the accessories will overshadow your great personality.

 Old Vs. New Jewelry Rules